jacmoe/jacmoe.github.io/content/posts/emacs-my-hotel-california-of-creative-writing.md

 <br/>

 I switched to Doom-Emacs after declaring Emacs Bankruptcy&nbsp;[^fn:1], and I haven’t regretted it.
 It uses every trick in the book to optimize, and the install/upgrade/maintenance scripts are excellent.

+### Note about the Hotel California configuration {#note-about-the-hotel-california-configuration}

+If you feel that you need to have at least a menu-bar, then you can turn it on/off by running this command: `M-x menu-bar-mode`.
+It can be useful sometimes, especially when learning the Emacs ropes.

 ## Org-mode {#org-mode}